zlikavac32/symfony-extras/docs/runnable.md

 Compiler pass that can register runnable as command is provided by `\Zlikavac32\SymfonyExtras\DependencyInjection\Compiler\ConsoleRunnablePass`.

 Runnable services can be tagged with `console_runnable` (or some other defined tag) and provide either a command name, or a mapper that maps FQN to the command name.

-Mapper is useful when runnable services are registered as resources.
+Mapper is useful when runnable services are registered as a resource.

-Simple example using directly command name is provided below.
+Simple example using command name directly is provided below.

 ```yaml
 # will be registered as demo:command